mvolkmann/blog/src/swift/SwiftUI.md

   - Select a color using one of the many supported "Content" and "Input Method" options.

+In general darker colors should be used in light mode (because they look nicer on a light background) and lighter colors should be used in dark mode (because they look nicer on a dark background).

 When specifying a dark mode color, consider selecting the same color used for "Any Appearance".
 Then click the "Show Color Panel" button,